ericmasiello/ga-code-in-one-day/README.md

 - Padding all the way around `48px`
 - Set the minimum height to `100vh`
 - Background image is `img/hero.png`
-- Background must cover the entire space
+- Background must cover the entire hero section
 - Background image is centered

 ## Menu button
 - Font `'Oswald', sans-serif;`
+- Font size of `16px`
+- Text color should be `#333`
 - Should have a `2px` solid border set to `#333`;
 - Should have left and right padding of `40px` and top and bottom padding of `8px`
-- Font size of `16px`
-- Text color should be `#333`
 - On hover, the text color should be `#fff` and the background `#333`

 ## Navigation